-While Peter Rabbit and Pat the Bunny will always be sweet classics, there are many new options today.
-If you are looking for ways to modernize your child's Easter basket and remind kids about the love of family and the importance of gratitude, check out these interesting and fun bunny books for the season.
+While Peter Rabbit and Pat the Bunny will always be sweet classics, there are many new options out there today.
+If you are looking for ways to modernize your child's Easter basket and remind kids about the love of family and the importance of gratitude, check out these interesting and fun books for the season.

 Yoga Bunny by Brian Russo.
 Bunny enjoys yoga and its positive effects, though his friends are too busy and upset to participate.
 Bunny begins his yoga anyway and pretty soon all of his friends are participating and feeling happier.
 The book is a cute story that touches on self-care and mindset, while also teaching children actual yoga poses.

 Wolfie the Bunny by Ame Dyckman, Illustrated by Zachariah OHora.
 In this book, the Bunny family takes in a baby wolf, who is left on their doorstep.
 Dot, the baby Bunny, is less than pleased with the family's newest member.
 Another great one for design lovers, OHora's illustrations have appeared in the New York Times and The Atlantic.

 Love by Emma Dodd.
 A baby bunny and her parent experience love all around throughout the day by simply playing and being with one another.
 A sweet story that will appeal to a wide range of ages with short sentences and beautiful photos.
 This book is part of a touching series named Love You books.
 Wish and Forever are two of my favorites.